c0dingfun/Note-Collection/Async Programming/Async-Await-Summary.md

             //
             // If the while(...) loop is occupying the UI THREAD, the UI would be frozen.
             // Even worse, if the Task is not on a separate Thread, meaning it uses the UI thread,
-            // the Task itself won’t even get a chance to RUN, after returing from it
+            // the Task itself won't even get a chance to RUN, after returing from it
             // [AccessTheWebAsync() returns when hitting the await()]
             //while (!t.IsCompleted)
             //{